vegaprotocol/documentation/docs/concepts/trading-framework.md

-## Liquidity [WIP]
+## Liquidity
-The Vega protocol allows liquidity to be priced individually for each market.
-The liquidity incentive amounts are dependent on factors like the fees liquidity providers charge.
-(Competition?
-Markets that have more LP can make LPs compete on fees.)
+The Vega protocol allows liquidity to be priced individually for each market, a design decision that allows for liquidity providers to earn more on markets with little LP competition, and drives down fees on markets where there are many participants committing liquidity.

+Liquidity fees are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.

 When a market is proposed, the proposer, who must also be able to provide liquidity, proposes the liquidity fee for that market.
 Other participants who want to commit liquidity can do so by submitting liquidity provision orders to an open market.

+Participants who want to commit liquidity to a market can enter their commitments as soon as a market proposal is submitted and accepted, or at any time during the market's  lifecycle.

 ### Parameters [WIP]